Indigenous Spaces & Places

 Police Point Park

-Areas like Police Point Park would have offered sheltered camping with an abundance of firewood available for First Nations.
-The Park was a safe crossing place for the South Saskatchewan River and is home to many different plants, such as chokecherry bushes and buffalo berries.
-These fruits have been harvested by First Nations for many years.
-Police Point Park has an important, sacred history — during the winter, an ice-free section of the river was referred to as a breathing hole for the water spirits, and the distinctive cottonwood trees had ceremonial uses.
-Anecdotal sources said that Police Point Park was also used historically as a location for tree burials.
+Police Point Park offered sheltered camping with an abundance of firewood available for First Nations, and it was a safe crossing place for the South Saskatchewan River.
+The chokecherry bushes and buffalo berries were harvested by First Nations for many years.
+During winter, an ice-free section of the river was referred to as a breathing hole for the water spirits, and the distinctive cottonwood trees had ceremonial uses.
+Anecdotal sources said Police Point Park was also used historically as a location for tree burials.

 Riverside Veterans’ Memorial Park Indigenous Military Service